hoodiecrow/ConsTcl/README.md

 _Example: `` (define r 10) `` ⇒ ... (a definition doesn't evaluate to anything)_

 We've already seen the relationship between symbols and values.
 Through (variable) definition, a symbol is bound to a value (or rather to the location the value is in), creating a variable.
 The `` /define `` helper procedure adds a variable to the current environment.
-It first checks that the symbol name is a valid identifier and that it isn't already bound.
+It first checks that the symbol name is a valid identifier and that it isn't already bound in the current environment.
 Then it updates the environment with the new binding.

 The syntaxes with `` lambda `` in them refer to the eight syntactic form, [procedure definition](https://github.com/hoodiecrow/ConsTcl#procedure-definition).